 Since Showtime is a pay-for-view cable channel, the execs aren’t tied to the ratings like regular commercial channels.
 However, they still have to run programs that will keep viewers subscribed.
 Which of their shows will be cancelled or renewed?
 We’ll have to wait and see.

-Scripted Showtime shows listed: The Affair, Back to Life, Billions, Black Monday, Californication, The Chi, City on a Hill, Dexter, Dice, Episodes, Escape at Dannemora, Flatbush Misdemeanors, The Good Lord Bird, Happyish, Homeland, House of Lies, I’m Dying Up Here, Kidding, The L Word: Generation Q, Masters of Sex, Moonbase 8, Nurse Jackie, On Becoming a God in Central Florida, Our Cartoon President, Penny Dreadful, Penny Dreadful: City of Angels, Ray Donovan, Roadies, Shameless, SMILF, Twin Peaks, Web Therapy, White Famous, Work In Progress and Your Honor.
+Scripted Showtime shows listed: The Affair, Back to Life, Billions, Black Monday, Californication, The Chi, City on a Hill, Dexter, Dexter: New Blood, Dice, Episodes, Escape at Dannemora, The First Lady, Flatbush Misdemeanors, The Good Lord Bird, Happyish, Homeland, House of Lies, I Love That for You, I’m Dying Up Here, Kidding, The L Word: Generation Q, The Man Who Fell to Earth, Masters of Sex, Moonbase 8, Nurse Jackie, On Becoming a God in Central Florida, Our Cartoon President, Penny Dreadful, Penny Dreadful: City of Angels, Ray Donovan, Roadies, Shameless, SMILF, Super Pumped, Twin Peaks, Web Therapy, White Famous, Work In Progress, Yellowjackets, and Your Honor.

 There’s lots of data that Showtime execs look at when deciding whether to renew or cancel a TV series.
 The ratings for initial airings don’t play as large a role as they do on commercial stations but they are still an indication of how popular a show is.
 Here’s an updated listing of Showtime’s recent/current primetime scripted shows.